UKCloud/documentation/articles/openshift/oshift-sco.md

 ### How to buy

-You can request UKCloud for Managed OpenShift by raising a Service Request via the [My Calls](https://portal.skyscapecloud.com/support/ivanti) section of the UKCloud Portal or for new enquires visit our "Contact Us" page of our website.
+You can request UKCloud for Managed OpenShift by raising a Service Request via the [My Calls](https://portal.skyscapecloud.com/support/ivanti) section of the UKCloud Portal or, for new enquires, visit the [Contact Us](https://ukcloud.com/contact/) page of our website.

 ### Onboarding